Buttons (The Pussycat Dolls song): Live performances

 On November 30, 2019, the Pussycat Dolls reunited on The X Factor: Celebrity finale, and performed a medley of "Buttons", "When I Grow Up", "Don't Cha", and their first new song in over a decade, "React".
 Shortly after, British media regulator Ofcom received 400 complaints from viewers who criticized band's revealing outfits and provocative choreography.
 On February 22, 2020, the group appeared on series sixteen of Ant & Dec's Saturday Night Takeaway, and performed "Buttons" as part of a medley with "Don't Cha", "Beep" and "React".
 The performance was set within the context of a comedy sketch where they poked fun at the controversy that aroused following their The X Factor: Celebrity.
 As part of the performance, a TV test card flashed up on screen from ITV reading "we're sorry for the disruption... we're working hard to fix the issue and will return to normal family-friendly, not at all sexy, uncontroversial programming soon."
 The test card was revealed to be a backdrop which the group jumped through.

+2022 viral resurgence in popularity

+In 2022 a remix of "Buttons" known as the "Showmusik remix" garnered heavy attention on the video-sharing platform TikTok along with other remixes of the song.
+Nicole Scherzinger posted herself wearing a bikini doing a viral dance challenge to the remix in a TikTok video that same year which gained many views.